 - Instructionally appropriate language program placement and monitoring by Teacher Specialist

 - English Language Proficiency Assessment to assess annual student growth

 - Parent notification of results of English Language Proficiency Assessment communicated to parents through Q portal

 - Semesterly assessment of progress by the ELD teacher

 - Annual updates of ELD progress using District Data systems by Teacher Specialist

-- Regular ELD scaffolding/differentiating of instruction by all classroom teachers
+- Regular ELD scaffolding/differentiating of instruction by all core classroom teachers

-- Designated ELD 2 hour blocks of language development in communication and writing for Program 1 students
+- Designated ELD 2 hour blocks of language development in communication and writing for ELD Level 1 and 2 students

 - Parent notification of placement and program/schedule changes

 - Parent consultation prior to reclassification